Syntax and semantics¶

 which are dependent on one another.
 In ESL version 1.0 one has to define a

-, as shown below, to ensure that goal
+transformation-requirement convert-power, as shown below, to ensure that goal

-has a functional dependency with goals send-control-signal
+provide-torque has a functional dependency with goals send-control-signal and

 define component electric-motor